jamesncox/do-did-done-react/notes.md

 [x] Add select form for categories and colors for Category color [x] Add loggedIn true/false conditionals to SignUp
 [x] Find Material UI that can simulate the lines of pages
-    [] looks great, but not sure how to make functional yet [x] Create Profile component to welcome User
+    [x] looks great, but not sure how to make functional yet [x] Actually used CSS to achieve lines, looks GREAT [x] Create Profile component to welcome User
 [x] Move "Notebook paper styling" into a new component that I can call wherever [x] Create Log Out alert, using dialog boxes